Epistemic Status: Love the player, love the game

 Refuse to pirate music, television, movies, software, even when the owners are being kind of a dick and won’t sell it to you.

-When you are in power, respect and minority even when you have the votes, don’t change the rules to pass the laws you want.
+When you are in power, respect the minority even when you have the votes, don’t change the rules to pass the laws you want.
 Strengthen free speech rules and don’t silence those you disagree with, lest they do the same to you.

 Write carefully as you fill out the forms.
 They might look like bureaucratic nonsense, and no one is likely to ever read them, but you should get this straight and cultivate good habits.